-If the sponsor freezes the plan, pay credits cease, but interest credits continue until the participant receives the pension benefit.
-Participants usually take benefits as lump sums, but they may also elect to receive an annuity.
+If the sponsor freezes the plan, pay credits cease, but interest credits must continue until the participant receives the pension benefit.
+Participants usually take benefits as lump sums, but they may also elect to receive an annuity.17

-This makes regular monitoring of the liabilities of a CB plan critical in the management of an LDI strategy in case adjustments need to be made.
-The ICR formula indicates how the account balances change each year, which directly ties to the ICR assumption, and that informs us of how liabilities change each year.
+The ICR formula informs us of how the account balances change each year, and it directly ties to the ICR assumption, which informs us of how liabilities change each year.
 Both components are important to understand when developing an LDI strategy.